 Where will I stay?

-Our 2017 dorm assignment is Twain House North in the Stern Hall housing complex, within an easy walk of the Tresidder Student Union, the Stanford Bookstore, “Mem Chu” (Memorial Church) and other campus landmarks, as well as beach volleyball and soccer fields.
-Our dorm will have doubles with a shared bathroom on each floor; we assign boys and girls to alternate floors so that the bathrooms are girls- or boys-only.
+Our 2017 dorm assignment was Twain House North in the Stern Hall housing complex, within an easy walk of the Tresidder Student Union, the Stanford Bookstore, “Mem Chu” (Memorial Church) and other campus landmarks, as well as beach volleyball and soccer fields.
+Our 2018 assignment will be released in March but we expect to be in the Stern complex again.
+Typically our dorm includes doubles with a shared bathroom on each floor; we assign boys and girls to alternate floors so that the bathrooms are girls- or boys-only.
 If you/your student has special needs that we need to take into account, please let us know.

 Click here for a map where you can see our location and get interactive directions.
-Our address is 618 Escondido Road, Stanford, CA 94305.
+Our 2017 address was 618 Escondido Road, Stanford, CA 94305.

 Residential students who are unavoidably delayed and arrive after 3 p.m. should come into Twain and follow the signs to our common room, which will be clearly marked, and join our opening session in progress.